Entropy-limited higher-order central scheme for neutron star merger simulations: Binary neutron star evolutions

 The initial data that we evolved can be found in \autoref{tab:BNS_sim}.
 They are conformally flat irrotational BNS configurations in quasicircular orbits computed with the Lorene library \cite{Gourgoulhon:2000nn} and characterised by the Arnowitt-Deser-Misner (ADM) mass-energy $M_{\rm ADM}$, the angular momentum $J_0$, the baryonic mass $M_b$ and the dimensionless GW circular frequency $M \omega_0$.

 The initial data for \BAM{100} and \BAM{97} were evolved with the \EFL{} method in 16 different resolution and reconstruction combinations. \BAM{100} was evolved with the CENO3, WENO5 and WENOZ reconstructions.
 For each reconstruction four different grid resolutions were considered.
 The grid specifications for all the runs are reported in \autoref{tab:BNS_grid}. \BAM{97} was evolved only with the WENOZ reconstruction scheme.
 The reason for this is, as it will become apparent in the following, that the \BAM{100} results strongly indicate that the best performing reconstruction scheme is WENOZ.
 The atmosphere setting for both simulations are $f_{\rm atm}=10^{-11}$ and $f_{\rm thr}=10^2$.
 The metric is evolved with the Z4c scheme.
+Standard radiative boundary conditions are used for all BNS simulations.